Class schedule below taught By Jerry “Motorman” Palladino New Port Richey (Tampa Bay Area), Florida location

 My Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques the cops have been trained in for more than 60 years.
 This course is based on low speed motorcycle handling techniques.
 The average speed on the course is approximately 10-12 mph.
 The reason low speed motorcycle training is important is driving below 20 mph, there is no gyroscopic effect and gravity tends to pull the motorcycle to the ground.
 Learning the three Motor Officer techniques prevents this from happening.
 Because most motorcycle crashes occur on the street below 20 mph, low speed handling is of the utmost importance.
 I base my course on my Police training and it will have your confidence and skills improving 100% before my four hour class is complete.

-We have been running this course for over 11 years, teaching thousands of students the three motor officer techniques.
+I have been running my course for over 16 years, teaching thousands of students the three motor officer techniques.
 In my rider course you’ll get all the tips, tricks and techniques you’ll need to master that course and bring your skills to a whole new level.
 All riders bring their own motorcycle to my classes.

 Police Motor Officers are the top 2% of riders in America.
 They are able to handle 800 lb. motorcycles with the ease of a child’s toy.
 What do Police Motor Officers know about riding that you don’t?
 Simply put, these officers know three techniques.
 Just three.
 These techniques allow anyone regardless of their size or strength to handle even the biggest, heaviest, motorcycle with ease and confidence.